 We can address this differently through educating the younger generation.
 If they can step around cigarettes and alcohol when shopping, they can do the same with internet porn.
 We’re already seeing societal shifts such as ‘No Nut November’ and ‘Coomer’ memes becoming mainstream.
 The user doesn’t have the choice any more than the heroin addict does.
 Users don’t decide to become hooked, they’re lured into a subtle trap.
 If they had the choice, the only users tomorrow morning would be adolescents just starting out, believing they could stop at any time if they wanted to.

 Scare campaigns don’t help users to stop, they make it harder.
 All they do is frighten users, which makes them want to watch even more.
-They also prevent teenagers from becoming hooked.
+They also do not prevent teenagers from becoming hooked.
 Teenagers know that porn kills their libido, but they also know that one peek won’t do it.
 Because the addiction is so prevalent, sooner or later the teenager – either through social pressures or curiosity – will try just one visit.
 Because free porn has awful clips, it’s likely they’ll become hooked.

 Why do we allow this scandal to go on?
 Why don’t governments come out with proper campaigns?
 Why aren’t we told that that internet porn is a drug and killer poison, that it doesn’t relax you or give you confidence, but destroys your nerves, taking just one peek to become hooked?
 Why can’t they enforce age verification by requesting registered credit cards, perhaps with a third party?
 Mindgeek, owner of many of the major porn sites, is attempting swindle governments into using their own proprietary age verification solution – don’t let them do it!
 H. G. Well’s The Time Machine describes an incident in the distant future where a man falls into a river.
 His companions merely sit around the bank like cattle oblivious to the cries of desperation.
 Inhuman and disturbing, much like society’s general apathy to the porn crisis.